sakshee29/reactChallengeTanda/README.md

 <h4>Usage</h4>

 1. Clone the repository.
+2. Perform **npm install** in the root of the repository to install all the dependencies.
-2. cd into /backend and perform **npm install** to install all the dependencies.
+3. cd into /backend and perform **npm install** to install all the dependencies.
-3. cd into /frontend and perform **npm install** to install all the dependencies.
+4. cd into /frontend and perform **npm install** to install all the dependencies.

 TO START THE SERVER:
 1. Open two different terminals.